 2. Modular Bookcases

 Cubes with or without backs can be used individually or in groups on walls to display decorative pieces or books.
-They come in small or large and can be used individually or in groups, in a variety of creative ways with endless configurations and possibilities for the design guru.
-They can be stacked horizontally or vertically, used to create a traditional looking bookcase, or cubes can be put together to create room dividers.
+They come in small or large and can be used individually or in groups, in various creative ways with endless configurations and possibilities for the design guru.
+They can be stacked horizontally or vertically, used to create a traditional-looking bookcase, or cubes can be put together to create room dividers.
 The modular parts can be cubes that slide or snap together to create a tall vertical or low horizontal unit.

-Common finishes for modular bookcases are white or black, metal or a wood look.
-They come in many different colors from white to pastel to bright colors.
+Common finishes for modular bookcases are white or black, metal or wood.
+They come in many different colors, from white to pastel to bright colors.

 3. Revolving and Corner Bookcases

 These are sleek, space-saving, and eye-catching in a home.
-They can be placed in unused areas and corners in a room to display books and treasures in an attractive way.
+They can be placed in unused areas and corners in a room to display books and treasures attractively.

 4. Ladder and Leaning Bookcases

 These resemble a ladder with shelves situated like rungs to hold books and other items.
 There are two types: freestanding or leaning.
-With some, the bottom shelf is large with shelf size decreasing with each rung, and the smallest shelf at the top.
+The bottom shelf is large, with shelf size decreasing with each rung and the smallest shelf at the top.
 The ladder bookcase is usually triangular from the side with four feet for added stability.
 It is a sleek design and works great in tight spaces; there is even a corner model.